 2) How are the winters?

 The real evil of the winters is the WIND.
-I’m not kidding when I say that gale force winds (40-ish mph) are relatively common.
+I’m not kidding when I say that gale force winds (40-ish mph and higher) are relatively common.
 If you don’t like wind, Estes Park is not for you.

 3) Is living in Estes Park expensive?

 In a word, yes!
-But it’s not as bad as you might think.
+And it keeps going up.
 Although it’s about 20% higher than the national average, it’s not as expensive as nearby Boulder, for example.